-- 7. Where CCGs and local authorities fail to plan and fund short break services for children with life-limiting conditions, families have little alternative other than admitting their children to hospital when they reach breaking point - 8.
-Support for grief and loss can help parents or carers as well as siblings to cope before and after the death of their child.
-It can help with emotional and anxiety and depression, and relationship issues, and provide information on how to talk to other family members and tell them what has happened.
-Support for grief and loss can also provide advice on care following death, including information about post-mortems. - The NICE guideline on end of life care for infants, children and young people8 recommends that children's palliative care services should be based on managed clinical networks (MCNs), which coordinate and the planning and provision of providing care in local areas. - 10.
+- 21. The NICE guideline on end of life care for infants, children and young people7 recommends that children's palliative care services should be based on managed clinical networks (MCNs), which coordinate and the planning and provision of providing care in local areas. - 22.
 An MCN is "a linked group of health professionals and organisations from primary, secondary, and tertiary care, working in a coordinated way that is not constrained by existing organisational or professional boundaries to ensure equitable provision of high quality, clinically effective care . . .
-The emphasis . . .shifts from buildings and organisations towards services and patients9." - 11.
-MCNs help to build a strategic and joined-up approach to children's palliative care across health and social care services and bring together statutory and charitable providers. - 12.
-On 20 June 2019, Together for Short Lives published a new report10 about the way in which children's hospice and palliative care charities are funded by the state.
+The emphasis . . .shifts from buildings and organisations towards services and patients8." - 23.
+MCNs help to build a strategic and joined-up approach to children's palliative care across health and social care services and bring together statutory and charitable providers. - 24.
+On 20 June 2019, Together for Short Lives published a new report9 about the way in which children's hospice and palliative care charities are funded by the state.
 It shows the money that children's hospices must spend each year to meet the needs of seriously ill children and their families is increasing faster (4.5%) than the rate of inflation.
 Yet the NHS and local authorities' overall contribution to children's hospice charities in England fell by 3% between 2016/17 and 2018/19.
 It now represents just over a fifth (21%) of the money children's hospices spend, down from 27% in 2013/14.
-Funding from NHS clinical commissioning groups (CCGs) fell by 2%. - 13.
+Funding from NHS clinical commissioning groups (CCGs) fell by 2%. - 25.
 Funding is also very patchy and varies widely across local areas: 15% of children's hospices receive nothing at all from their local NHS organisations.
 This is hitting our most vulnerable children and their families and a fifth (19%) of children's hospice charities are cutting vital short breaks for respite.
-There is overwhelming public support for children's hospices to receive more money: a recent YouGov survey found that 78% of the public think that children's hospices receive too little funding from statutory sources. - 14.
-Paragraph 3.41 of the NHS Long Term Plan11 states:
+There is overwhelming public support for children's hospices to receive more money: a recent YouGov survey found that 78% of the public think that children's hospices receive too little funding from statutory sources. - 26.
+Paragraph 3.41 of the NHS Long Term Plan10 states:

 "Children's palliative and end of life care is an important priority for the NHS.
 But local NHS funding has not kept pace with growth in clinical care costs or inflation, and NHS England's children's hospice grant programme currently provides an annual contribution of £11m.
-Over the next five years NHS England will increase its contribution by match-funding clinical commissioning groups (CCGs) who commit to increase their investment in local children's palliative and end of life care services including children's children%E2%80%99s-hospice-and-palliative-care-charities-in-England-2019.pdf 11 NHS England.
-2019.
-The NHS Long Term Plan.
-Available to download from: https://www.longtermplan.nhs.uk/ hospices.
+Over the next five years NHS England will increase its contribution by match-funding clinical commissioning groups (CCGs) who commit to increase their investment in local children's palliative and end of life care services including children's hospices.
 This should more than double the NHS support, from £11 million up to a combined total of £25 million a year by 2023/24."